19-Feb-2021 | Animal welfare

 Veterinary services during Covid-19

 Throughout the Covid-19 crisis veterinary professionals have been able to work, in line with the UK government's advice to business.
-Initially, this work was limited to urgent and emergency services, and services to maintain the food supply chain.
+Initially (in March 2020), this work was limited to urgent and emergency services, and services to maintain the food supply chain.
 Practices then transitioned to providing services that are essential for animal health and welfare or public health, including to relieve pain and suffering.

 All veterinary services must be provided in a manner that supports social/physical distancing and good hygiene and biosecurity.

 For the most up to date guidance on working safely during Covid-19 please refer to our FAQs.

 On 4 January the Prime Minister announced a new national lockdown for England.
 Veterinary practices can remain open but BVA and the RCVS agreed that vets should only be undertaking work and seeing patients in-person for essential animal health and welfare reasons or to maintain the food chain.

 All of Wales moved into alert level 4 from midnight on 19 December 2020.

 Welsh Government has advised that veterinary services may continue to operate, but non-essential sales of petcare products must cease, in line with the suspension of non-essential retail.
 Services that are not necessary for the health and welfare of animals or for the production of food should be deferred.
 Vets and animal keepers should make themselves aware of, and follow, Welsh Government guidance.

 Veterinary practices in Wales must continue to assess and triage cases in the context of the restrictions and RCVS guidance.